 How to send a letter to the editor

 The Charleston City Paper encourages readers to submit opinions and comments about our coverage.
 Publishing that feedback is a fundamental forum for democracy.
 We won’t publish hate speech, but we will publish praise, criticism and other comments about issues of public importance.
-We publish verified letters online every Saturday.
+We publish verified letters online every weekend.

 - If you want a real-time forum or instant gratification for your opinion, we encourage you to comment via social media.

 - For a longer or more direct comments to be considered for publication, submit a letter by U.S. mail (1316 Rutledge Ave., Charleston, SC 29403) or an email to email@example.com or use the form below.
 You must include your contact details, as outlined below.

 - We reserve the right to edit for length and clarity.